Lepto-Axiogenesis: Models of lepto-axiogenesis

 When the production of the chiral asymmetry of $Q$ is efficient, the last factor is unity, so that the production of $B-L$ asymmetry is also efficient, as in the case~\ref{model:KSVZ_heavy} with $Q$ heavy, so that (\ref{eq:nB-L_light}) reduces to (\ref{eq:nB-L}).

 With $Q$ light, $B-L$ production does not necessarily need the strong sphaleron transition.
-If $Q$ have the same gauge quantum numbers as the Standard Model fermions, direct couplings between $Q$ and the standard fermions and Higgs can transfer their asymmetry.
+If the quarks $Q$ have the same gauge quantum numbers as the Standard Model fermions, direct couplings between $Q$ and the SM fermions and Higgs can transfer their asymmetries.
 For example, if $Q=U, \bar{U}$ with $\bar{U}$ having the same gauge interactions as the right-handed up quark, we may introduce

 where $q$ is the quark doublet, and $\bar{u}$ is the singlet up quark.
 Then the chiral asymmetry of $U,\bar{U}$ is converted into the asymmetry of $q$ and $H$ or $\bar{u}$ with a rate $\alpha_3 y_U^2 T$ or $\alpha_3 m_{U\bar{u}}^2/T$.
 These asymmetries then create the $B-L$ asymmetry via SM interactions and the Majorana neutrino mass operator.
 The $B-L$ asymmetry produced per Hubble time via this flow is